statisticalbiotechnology/bibook/bibook/phylogenetics/introduction/data.md

 ## Alignment defines the characters

-Each column in a multiple sequence alignment is treated as a set of homologous character states inherited from a common ancestral position.
-An incorrect alignment therefore creates false substitutions and can strongly support a false tree.
+Each column in a multiple sequence alignment is treated as a set of homologous characters inherited from a common ancestral position.
+An incorrect alignment may therefore creates false substitutions (or conservations) and can support a false tree.

 Before tree inference, inspect the alignment for uncertain regions, excessive gaps, non-homologous sequence ends, frame disruptions and potential recombination.
-Ambiguous regions may need to be realigned, masked or removed, but such decisions should be documented.
+Ambiguous regions may need to be realigned, masked or removed.

-## A practical checklist

-1. State whether the target is a gene tree or species tree.
-2. Verify sequence identity and direction.
-3. Distinguish orthologs from paralogs where possible.
-4. Select markers appropriate to the divergence timescale.
-5. Construct and inspect the multiple alignment.
-6. Consider recombination or horizontal transfer.
-7. Record all filtering and alignment decisions.

 ```{exercise}
 You want to infer the species relationships among four bacteria.
 For one species you accidentally select a distantly related paralog of the target gene.
 Predict how this could affect the tree, and explain why adding a more sophisticated substitution model would not solve the problem.